MiriamT/learn-react/session4.md

 - Learn the components of a URL
 - Add React Router to render content based on the url path
-- Create an app header that links to each page
+- Assignment: Create an app header that links to each page

 ## Learn the components of a URL